 Your Company's equity shares are continued to be listed on the BSE Ltd Mumbai andNational Stock Exchange of India Ltd. Mumbai.

 M/s.
 Sanjiv Shah & Associates Chartered Accountants Chennai retires at theconclusion of this Annual General Meeting and are eligible for reappointment.

 RESPONSE TO THE AUDITOR'S BASIS OF QUALIFIED OPINION:

-As regards Auditors' basis of qualified opinion mentioned in para 3 (i) to (iv) of theirreport dt SO41 May 2019 your directors wish to state as under:
+As regards Auditors' basis of qualified opinion mentioned in para 3 (1 to 3) of thereport dated 9.7.2021 we wish to state under:

 TRANSACTIONS WITH RELATED PARTIES

-Detailed information is provided with respect to the list of Related Parties under NoteNo.37 of the Notes on accounts and with respect to transactions with related parties aregiven in detailed under Note No.37 of the notes on accounts in the format Form AOC-2which forms part of this report in Annexure (3).
+Detailed information is provided with respect to the list of Related Parties under NoteNo.
+41 of the Notes on Accounts and with respect to transactions with related partiesdetails are given under Note No. 41 of the Notes on Accounts in the format Form AOC-2which forms part of this report in Annexure -2.

 SECRETARIAL AUDIT REPORT

-Mr. R. Kannan PCS is the Secretarial Auditor of the company for the year under reviewand his report is attached with this in the format Form MR-3 which forms part of thisreport in Annexure (4).
-With respect to the observation of Secretarial Auditor in hisreport we wish to state that the company is taking allinitiatives to find appropriate solution improvise the related party transaction policiesand by updating the website.
+Mrs. Aishwaiya the Practising Company Secretary is the secretarial auditor of thecompany for the year under review and her report is attached with this in the format FormMR-3 which forms part of this report in Annexure -3.
+With respect to the observation ofSecretarial Auditor in her report we wish to state that the company is taking allinitiatives to find appropriate solution improvise the related party transaction policiesand by updating the website.

 ADEQUACY OF INTERNAL CONTROL

 PARTICULARS REQUIRED UNDER SECTION 134 OF THE COMPANIES ACT.
 2013 AND ITS COMPANIES(ACCOUNTS) RULES 2014 & SECTION 148 (1) OF THE COMPANIES ACT.
 2013

 The Directors wish to place on record their sincere thanks and gratitude to all itsShareholders Bond holders Bankers State Governments Central Government and itsagencies statutory bodies suppliers and customers for their continued co-operation andexcellent support extended to the Company from time to time.